Grange P-12 College

 The college provides a program for 53 disabled students with additional funding provided through the Program for Students with a Disability (PSD).
 To support these students in the classroom the college employs 18 Integration Aides (11.48 EFT).

 The college also has strong representation from the Koorie community with 35 Koorie students enrolled in the college.

 The primary campus is organised into 34 classes.
 The P–2 class sizes average 23 students, whilst the Years 3–6 classes average 26–27 students.
 The college provides a broad curriculum based on the Victorian Curriculum with specialist teachers for STEM, Visual Arts, Physical Education and Hindi (LOTE).

 The secondary campus is divided into three sub-schools, the Middle Years (7/8), Senior Years (9/10) and Later Years 11/12).
 The college generally aims for class sizes of 25 students although at the VCE level a few small classes are supported in order to maintain breadth in the Later Years curriculum.
 The college operates a thirty period week.
 The facilities on the primary campus, which were built in 1997, include 18 permanent classrooms and 12 relocatables.
 Specialist facilities include an Art/ Dance classroom, ICT laboratory, Library, hall/gymnasium and canteen.
 The surrounding grounds feature adventure play equipment, a basketball court, and a grassed oval.
 The college has developed plans for further improvement and this will provide a new gymnasium and artificial turf covering for some play areas.

 Improvements achieved in previous years at the secondary campus include the new VCE study centre, vocational studies facilities for hairdressing and hospitality, and an industrial kitchen.
 The college has also been successful in securing funding through the Leading Schools Fund and this has resulted in a high-quality learning centre for Years 7/8.
 Currently the college is developing a master plan for a major facilities upgrade for the secondary campus, to bring the learning environment for all year levels in line with the Year 7/8 centre, to promote best teaching and learning practice across the whole campus.
 The master plan has been given high priority by the college.

 In 2019 the college launched the Sports Science Academy, for select students from Years 5–12.
 This was later expanded to include select Year 4 students.

+In 2025 the STEM Academy has been implemented, for select students from Years 6, 7 and 9.
+It will further be expanded to include select Year 5, 8 and 10-12 students.